MIT is committed to the principle of equal opportunity in education and employment (7.1.1 Nondiscrimination Policy).

 - monitoring of employment-related actions to prevent discrimination from occurring or to detect it and eliminate it.

 - efforts to broaden the pool of qualified candidates for job categories in which fewer women and minority group members are employed than are available in the workforce.
 MIT's well-defined Serious Search Process is used when employment opportunities exist within the faculty, research, executive, and managerial ranks.

-- efforts to employ, advance in employment, and otherwise treat qualified disabled individuals, disabled veterans, Vietnam era veterans, armed forces service medal veterans, other protected veterans, and recently and newly separated veterans without discrimination based upon their disability or veteran's status in all employment practices.
+- efforts to employ, advance in employment, and otherwise treat qualified disabled individuals and protected veterans without discrimination based upon their disability or veteran's status in all employment practices.